 - Work promoting positive interaction between different groups in order to counter xenophobia, racism and Islamophobia.
 This could include the identification of spokespeople, both Muslims and non-Muslims, to challenge extremism and promote a liberal, inclusive sense of national identity.
 It could also include highlighting promising practice and practical examples of where integration has worked within communities.

-- Supporting migrant organisations, campaigners and others to work at national level to promote the fair and dignified treatment of asylum seekers, refugees and migrants, particularly undocumented migrants.
+- Supporting migrant organisations, campaigners and others to influence national policy and promote the fair and dignified treatment of asylum seekers, refugees and migrants, particularly undocumented migrants.

-- Work that ensures a broad range of voices are heard in the debate about migration and integration, including those affected by injustice.
+- Ensuring a broad range of voices is heard in the debate about migration and integration, including those affected by injustice.

 - Supporting work to deepen understanding of public attitudes and concerns about immigration and integration and develop appropriate responses.